Cat Stevens: Early musical career

 Georgiou began performing his songs in London coffee houses and pubs.
 At first he tried to form a band, but realised he preferred performing solo.
 Thinking his birth name might be difficult to remember, he chose the stage name Cat Stevens, partly because a girlfriend said he had eyes like a cat, but mainly because "I couldn't imagine anyone going to the record store and asking for 'that Steven Demetre Georgiou album'.
 And in England, and I was sure in America, they loved animals."

 In 1966, at age 18, he was heard by manager/producer Mike Hurst, formerly of British vocal group the Springfields.
 Hurst arranged for him to record a demo and helped him get a record deal.
 Stevens's first singles were hits: "I Love My Dog" reached number 28 on the UK Singles Chart; and "Matthew and Son", the title song from his debut album, reached number 2 in the UK.
-"I'm Gonna Get Me a Gun" was his second UK top 10 single, reaching number 6, and the album Matthew and Son reached number 7 on the UK Albums Chart.
+"I'm Gonna Get Me a Gun" was his second UK top 10 single, reaching number 6, and the album Matthew and Son, released in March 1967, reached number 7 on the UK Albums Chart.

 Over the next two years, Stevens recorded and toured with an eclectic group of artists ranging from Jimi Hendrix to Engelbert Humperdinck.
 He was considered a fresh-faced teen star, placing several single releases in the British pop music charts.
 Some of that success was attributed to the pirate radio station Wonderful Radio London, which gained him fans by playing his records.
 In August 1967, he was one of several recording artists who had benefited from the station to broadcast messages during its final hour to mourn its closure.